 - 1 red pepper

-- 1tbsp light oil (vegetable or non-virgin olive oil)
+- 1 tablespoon light oil vegetable or non-virgin olive oil

 - Trim any excess fat and sinewy pieces from the outside of the pork loin.